Gabriele Ferzetti

 Gabriele Ferzetti (born Pasquale Ferzetti; 17 March 1925 – 2 December 2015) was an Italian actor with more than 160 credits across film, television and stage.
-His career was at its peak in the 1950s and 1960s.
+He made his international breakthrough in Michelangelo Antonioni's L'Avventura (1960) as a restless playboy.
+After a series of romantic performances, he acquired a reputation in Italy as an elegant, debonair, and somewhat aristocratic looking leading man.

 Ferzetti's first leading role was in the film Lo Zappatore (1950).
-He portrayed Puccini twice in the films Puccini (1953) and House of Ricordi (1954).
-He made his international breakthrough in Michelangelo Antonioni's controversial L'Avventura (1960) as a restless playboy.
-After a series of romantic performances, he acquired a reputation in Italy as an elegant, debonair, and somewhat aristocratic looking leading man.

-Ferzetti starred as Lot in John Huston's biblical epic, The Bible: In the Beginning...
-(1966), and played railroad baron Morton in Sergio Leone's Once Upon a Time in the West (1968).
-Perhaps his best known role, internationally, was in the James Bond movie On Her Majesty's Secret Service (1969) as Marc Ange Draco, although his voice was dubbed by British actor David de Keyser.
+He portrayed Puccini twice in the films Puccini (1953) and House of Ricordi (1954), and starred as Lot in John Huston's biblical epic, The Bible: In the Beginning...
+(1966).
+Internationally, two of his best-known roles included railroad baron Morton in Sergio Leone's Once Upon a Time in the West (1968) and mob boss Marc Ange Draco in the James Bond movie On Her Majesty's Secret Service (1969).

 He was perhaps best known to non-mainstream audiences for his role as the psychiatrist, Hans, in Liliana Cavani's The Night Porter (1974).
-In the 1970s, he appeared in a significant number of crime films, often as an inspector.
+In the 1970s, he also appeared in a significant number of poliziotteschi, often as a police inspector.

-He appeared in Julia and Julia, opposite Laurence Olivier in Inchon (1982), and the cult film, First Action Hero.
 Later in his career, he played the role of Nono in the TV series Une famille formidable, while also appearing in Luca Guadagnino's 2009 film I Am Love.

+Ferzetti twice won the Nastro d'Argento for Best Supporting Actor, for The Wayward Wife (1953) and We Still Kill the Old Way (1967).
+He was also a Premi Flaiano recipient and a David di Donatello nominee.